mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 void doPostRequest() {

   // Provide the path to the service
-  // The HTTP IN node in Node-RED needs
+  // The "HTTP IN" node in Node-RED needs to be
-  // is configured with a URL of microcontrollerLightValue request.path = "/microcontrollerLightValue";
+  // configured with a URL of microcontrollerLightValue request.path = "/microcontrollerLightValue";

   // Build the JSON request